The current ITiCSE Steering Committee is

 - To collaborate with and support the ITiCSE conference committees.
 This includes providing guidance for the organisation and program of the conference, and putting in place mechanisms to accumulate and transfer experience between conference committees.

-- To present to the SIGCSE Board any changes to the structure of the organising committee.
+- To present to the ACM SIGCSE Board any changes to the structure of the organising committee.

 The steering committee meets as needed.
 Typically the committee holds monthly virtual meetings and meets once a year face-to-face at the ITiCSE conference.
-The agenda and minutes of the steering committee meetings are circulated to committee members, and to the SIGCSE, Informatics Europe, and ACM Europe Boards.
+The agenda and minutes of the steering committee meetings are circulated to committee members, and to the ACM SIGCSE, ACM Europe Council, and Informatics Europe Boards.

-The governance of ITiCSE is shared between ACM SIGCSE, Informatics Europe, and ACM Europe.
+The governance of ITiCSE is shared between ACM SIGCSE, ACM Europe Council, and Informatics Europe.

 Informatics Europe represents the public and private research community of informatics in Europe and neighbouring countries.
 Bringing together university departments, research laboratories and industry, it creates a strong common voice to safeguard and shape quality research and education in informatics in Europe.
 With over 150 member institutions across 34 countries, Informatics Europe promotes concerted positions and acts on shared priorities in the areas of education, research, knowledge transfer and social impact of informatics.
 As a non-profit membership association, Informatics Europe activities are mainly performed by scientist volunteers, who commit personally to promoting the organisation’s mission and goals.